department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits-new.md

 ##### Decision

 - We usually review claims within 30 days.
-- You will get a COE in the mail.
-Bring this to the Veterans services office at your school.
+- You'll get a COE in the mail if your application was approved.
+Bring this to the VA certifying official at your school.

 </div>